Questa pagina è di interesse per la sola laurea TRIENNALE.

 Summary and Slides must be written in the same language, which must be used also during the presentation.
 I.e., students wanting to earn “foreign language” credits must use English in all their work; other students may freely select between Italian and English.

-The Summary has to be delivered to the supervisor not later than 20 days before the talk session date chosen by the student.
+The Summary has to be delivered to the supervisor for the official evaluation not later than 20 days before the talk session date chosen by the student.
 Exact deadlines are provided for each graduation session.
+The Slides do not have to be delivered at this stage: these are evaluated as part of the Presentation (see below).
+The logistics of the Presentation is described in page "Prelaurea".

 The Summary has to provide a brief view about the topic of the proposed scholarly articles based on the critic reading of those articles and possibly on other related articles which the student collects autonomously.